 A: Each instrument has its own audition criteria, so know that criteria well!
-[See Audition Requirements for criteria.]
-If you play the guitar, be aware that we have guitar in the Jazz Department and the Mariachi Department.
+(See Audition Requirements for criteria).
+If you play the guitar, be aware that we have guitar in both the Jazz and the Mariachi Departments.
 And if you are auditioning on the guitar for the Jazz Department, be sure to play jazz!

 A: You must bring a portfolio with up to five (5) pages of representative writing to the audition before you can attend an audition in Creative Writing.